-Visiting Prague has been an interesting lesson in art historyMucha with endless galleries opening my eyes to many new artists.
-One very visible artist in Prague is Alfonse Maria Mucha (1860 – 1939), a Czech Art Nouveau painter and decorative artist.
-Many are familiar with Mucha’s distinct style from his popular commercial illustrations, postcards, and long, impressive career.
+Prague is an art lesson, with endless galleries opening my eyes to new artists.
+One highly-visible artist in Prague is Art Nouveau painter and decorative artist Alphonse Maria Mucha (1860 – 1939).
+Mucha’s popular style, postcards, and commercial illustrations are well known.

 “Mucha moved to Paris in 1887 where he continued his formal art studies.
-While studying he also produced magazine and advertising illustrations.
+While studying he produced magazine and advertising illustrations.

-About Christmas 1894, Mucha visited a print shop and he discovered the need for an advertising poster for a play featuring Sarah Bernhardt – the most famous actress in Paris.
+About Christmas 1894, Mucha visited a print shop and discovered the need for an advertising poster for a play featuring Sarah Bernhardt – the most famous actress in Paris.
 He created a lithographed poster for the play.

 In January 1895, his poster for Gismonda by French dramatist Victorien Sardou attracted much attention in Paris.
-Sarah Bernhardt was so satisfied with the success of the poster that she began a six-year contract with Mucha.”
+Bernhardt was so satisfied with the success of the poster that she began a six-year contract with Mucha.”

 Mucha’s work continues to experience periodic revivals of interest for illustrators and artists.
 His work saw a strong revival during the 1960s.
-It’s particularly evident in the psychedelic posters and record album covers of Hapshash and the Coloured Coat – the British artists Michael English, Nigel Waymouth, and Bob Masse.
+It’s evident in the psychedelic posters and record album covers of Hapshash and the Coloured Coat – British artists Michael English, Nigel Waymouth, and Bob Masse.

 Mucha Manga Mystery exhibition is appearing in Zürich and moves to the Bröhan Museum in Berlin from December 5, 2013 to March 2, 2014.
 The exhibition explores how Mucha’s “distinct visual language” influenced generations of graphic designers and examines the work of manga artists from Japan with “connections to Mucha’s stylistic vocabulary”.